-The Actuary also establishes the actuarial value of NYSLRS’ assets, using a smoothing method to even out volatile shifts in the financial markets.
-This smoothing method, which only recognizes a portion of the market gains and losses, evens out the value of the Fund’s assets and, as a result, the assets rarely equal market value.
+The Actuary also establishes the actuarial value of NYSLRS’ assets, using a smoothing method to mitigate employer contribution rate volatility.
+This smoothing method recognizes a portion of the market gains and losses over the past five years, and, for the purposes of calculating employer contribution rates, evens out the value of the Fund’s assets.

 When the present value of benefits and the actuarial assets are equal, rates are near zero.
 When the current value of benefits is greater than actuarial assets, the difference must be made up through employer contributions.
 That difference is amortized or “spread” over the working lives of current members to determine annual contributions required.
 Separate calculations are done for each plan, since each plan allows for different benefits.